jimmywengzj/SERE-Projet/report.md

 }
 ```
 At the end of `func1`, `func2` is called.
 The second param is either 3 or 13, and is only used in bitwize xor.
 The escaped string is evidently `"fromCharCode"`, but it missed a `%`.
 After deleting useless parts of the code, it is clear that `func2` take all the characters of the first argument and xor it with the second argument.
 The only exception is `if (c == "ESF0 ('7p(,5J')")` we have to change a little bit.
-However, everything seemed to be quite useless, as it checks the length of the function as well, and all it does now is to return a constant sting.
+However, this appeared to be largely unnecessary, as it checks the length of the function as well, and all it does now is to return a constant sting.

 ### The goal
 ```js